UWPCE-PythonCert/SystemDevelopment/slides_sources/source/scipy.rst

 Great for functions of more than one variable on a grid

+code is more concise and runs much faster

 demo: ``broadcasting.ipynb``

 Fancy Indexing
 --------------

-As we've seen, you can slice and dice nd arrays much like regular python sequences.
+As we've seen, you can slice and dice ndarrays much like regular python sequences.

 This model is extended to multiple dimensions.